On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Introduction

 \section{Introduction}

-Visual perception relies on visual stimuli, so-called visual cues, providing information about the perceived scene.
+Visual perception relies on stimuli, so-called visual cues, providing information about the perceived scene.
 Visual environments offer multiple cues about a scene, and observers need to assess the reliability of each cue to integrate the information effectively \cite{jacobs2002Whatdetermines}.
 To recognize and distinguish objects, for example, their shape and texture provide complementary cues.
 In cognitive science and psychology the influence of different cues and their combinations for human perception is addressed in various studies \cite{bankieris2017Sensorycuecombination,jacobs2002Whatdetermines,michel2008Learningoptimal}.
 Given the widespread use of deep neural networks (DNNs) for automatically extracting semantic information from scenes, it is important to investigate 1) how these models process and rely on different types of cue information, as well as 2) what they are able to learn when only having access to specific cues.
 With respect to the first question several hypotheses about dominating cue exploitation (cue biases) of trained convolutional neural networks (CNNs) were formulated and supported by experimental results for image classification tasks \cite{geirhos2018ImageNettrainedCNNs, islam2021ShapeTexture, tuli2021AreConvolutional}.
 Early in the evolution of CNNs a shape bias was hypothesized, stating that representations of CNN outputs seem to relate to human perceptual shape judgement \cite{kubilius2016DeepNeural}.
 Even though this suggests that CNNs tend to base their prediction on shape information, this is only valid on a local perspective \cite{baker2018Deepconvolutional} and not an intrinsic property \cite{hosseini2018AssessingShape}.
-On the contrary, multiple studies were performed on ImageNet-trained CNNs \cite{deng2009ImageNetLargeScale}, indicating that those CNNs have a bias towards texture \cite{geirhos2018ImageNettrainedCNNs,baker2018Deepconvolutional,brendel2018ApproximatingCNNs}.
-To reveal biases in trained DNNs, cue conflicts are often generated \cite{geirhos2018ImageNettrainedCNNs,gavrikov2024AreVision}.
-To this end, a style transfer with a texture image of one class, e.g.\ showing an animal's fur or skin, is applied to an ImageNet image representing a different class.
+On the contrary, multiple studies were performed on ImageNet-trained CNNs \cite{deng2009ImageNetLargeScale}, indicating that those CNNs have a bias towards texture \cite{baker2018Deepconvolutional,brendel2018ApproximatingCNNs,geirhos2018ImageNettrainedCNNs}.
+To reveal biases in trained DNNs, cue conflicts are often generated \cite{ICLR2025_9a6594da,geirhos2018ImageNettrainedCNNs}.